jfcloutier/karma_system/design_notes/acting.md

 * `intent`- Goal - The CA's current intent
 * `plans_in` - [Plan, ...] - All the plans received from parent CAs and being worked on
-* `plans_out` - [Plan, ...] - The plans sent out to achieve the intent and the directives in received plans
+* `plans_out` - [Plan, ...] - The plans sent out to umwelt CAs to achieve the CA's intent and the directives from received plans
-* `goal_states` - [GoalState, ...] - The states of the intent and of directives in plans received from parents (how is the CA doing responding to directives received from parent CAs) and in plans sent to the umwelt (how are umwelt CAs responding to directives sent by the CA)
+* `goal_states` - [GoalState, ...] - The statuses of the CA's intent and of directives the CA received and sent, as well as messages it received that caused the status changes and messages it sent to report them

 ### Data structures

+The coded representations of goals, plans and goal states.

-`goal{id: ID, target: Target, impact: Impact}`
+#### `goal{id: ID, target: Target, impact: Impact}`

 > ID: A goal's ID is fully determined by Target and Impact - two goals in different plans will have the same ID if they are semantically the same
 >
-> Target: `target{origin: Origin, kind: Kind, value: Value}` - property or relation
+> Target: `target{origin: Origin, kind: Kind, value: Value}` - the state of a property or relation
 >
 > Impact: `create` | `persist` | `terminate`

-`plan{id: ID, goal: GoalID, directives: [Goal, ...], , priority: Priority, score: Score, by: CA_ID}`
+#### `plan{id: ID, goal: GoalID, directives: [Goal, ...], , priority: Priority, score: Score, by: CA_ID}`

 > ID: A unique id for the plan.
 No two plans have the same id.
 >